Guided Tours of the Reims Champagne Region

-Going to Paris is also the chance to discover other regional specialties and a rich cultural diversity that have contributed to France’s international reputation.
+Going to Paris is also the chance to discover other regional specialties and a rich cultural diversity that has contributed to France’s international reputation.
 Champagne is a wine that everyone in the world associates with France, and the delicious bubbly is also synonymous with parties and the French spirit.

 Why not take a side trip to the Champagne region with ParisCityVision to see where the famous elixir is produced?
 Reserve your day trip on an air-conditioned luxury charter bus and enjoy the day admiring the lush countryside of eastern France and its champagne vineyards.
 Your day will be organized so that you’ll learn as much as possible about champagne while also taking the time to stroll around and discover the town of Champagne.
-In fact, you’ll also visit the Mumm Winery, walk around downtown Reims, take a guided tour of the gothic cathedral in Reims where French kings were crowned and visit the Mercier Winery on an automated train with audio guide (8 languages available).
+In fact, you’ll also visit the Mumm Winery, walk around downtown Reims, take a guided tour of the gothic cathedral in Reims where French kings were crowned and visit the Mercier Winery on an automated train with an audio guide (8 languages available).
 There’s more than enough to learn all about champagne, enjoy the vineyards, and treat yourself to a champagne tasting at some of the best regional producers.

 For optimal comfort and hassle-free travels, you can also choose a package deal that includes minibus transfers to and from your hotel in Paris.